I. Procedure statement

 The DPA completes the required capital equipment training sessions and achieves a passing score on the session evaluation.

-If the DPA leaves the University or changes positions such that they will no longer serve as the DPA, the DPA or CFO must notify the Property Control Office immediately, and the CFO begins the procedure again at step #1.
+If the DPA leaves the University or changes positions such that they will no longer serve as the DPA, the DPA or CFO must notify the Property Control Office immediately, and the CFO begins the procedure again at step A.

 1) Submit designated DPA name to Property Control.